POD (PROFESSIONAL AND Organizational DEVELOPMENT)

 WEDNESDAY, OCTOBER 3, 7:00 - 9:00 P.M.

 Shira Podolsky is the finance manager for Art Los Angeles Contemporary, and assists established artists and designers with their finances.
-She will discuss how to approach the business part of a studio practice.
+She will discuss how to approach the business part of a studio practice, including how to file taxes as an artist and how to manage budgeting.
 This module is intended for artists, designers, individuals, and small businesses.
-CLASS FEE $10 MEMBERS; $15 NON-MEMBERS
+Students need not be in the textile arts – painters, woodworkers, ceramists, photographers, jewelry makers, etc and etc will all find this content applicable.

 with Linda Vallejo